uozuAho/pandemic_ddd/readme.md

 implemented.

 # todo
+- cleanup: replace 'apply and end turn if needed' with single 'end turn' command in top level `Do`
+  - rename and clean up DoStuffAfterActions signature
 - implement all game rules at https://www.ultraboardgames.com/pandemic/game-rules.php
-- cleanup: replace 'apply and end turn if needed' with single 'end turn' command in top level `Do`

 # Quick start
 - install dotnet core (tested with v7)